Addo Main Camp is situated in the main wildlife area of Addo Elephant National Park.

 Drinks included: None

 Family holidays: We are increasingly including Addo’s Main Camp in family safari holidays to South Africa; it’s great for self-drive visitors.
 Children will love their own barbeque, whilst Main Camp has space to run around – as well as an excellent interpretive centre to explore.See more ideas for Family holidays in South Africa

-Birdwatching: Addo Main Camp in South Africa appeals to birders due to its bird hide overlooking a little wetland.
+Birdwatching: Addo Main Camp appeals to birders in South Africa due to its bird hide which overlooks a little wetland.
 Look out here for 200 bird species reported in this section of the park.
 The whole park hosts over 400 bird species.See more ideas for Birdwatching in South Africa

 Wildlife safaris: Addo Main Camp offers both guided 4WD safaris and a self-drive base.
 Its biggest attraction are the park’s (generally) very relaxed elephants, whilst other game includes endless zebra, kudu and warthog.
 It’s good, but don’t expect the most game-rich wildlife safari in South Africa.See more ideas for Wildlife safaris in South Africa